Pandemic Deepens Cancer's Stress And Tough Choices

 "He did all of that with all the stress and turmoil of everything that's happening in the world around him: COVID, racial inequality and protests," says Gaffney, her voice swelling with pride.
 "He defied the odds, and it's like, we're going to celebrate that — it's too important not to celebrate."

-But first, her family had to weigh many risks because they live in New York City, the early epicenter of the virus, and many of them work in essential jobs where social distancing is difficult.
+But first, her extended family had to weigh many risks because they live in New York City, the early epicenter of the virus, and many of them work in essential jobs where social distancing is difficult.

 They settled on a barbecue in Gaffney's backyard.
 Everyone took special precautions — serving separate trays of food and pitchers of drinks on tables set far apart and repeatedly sanitizing the bathroom door and faucet.